apache/guacamole-manual/README.md

 =========================

 The guacamole-manual package is the base documentation for the entire Guacamole stack.
-It is written in [the "MyST" flavor of Markdown](https://myst-parser.readthedocs.io/en/latest/index.html).
+It is largely written in [the "MyST" flavor of Markdown](https://myst-parser.readthedocs.io/en/latest/index.html), with portions of the documentation written in reStructuredText where necessary (the Guacamole protocol reference).

-MyST was chosen because:
+MyST was chosen as the primary format because:

  * As a variant of Markdown, it will be widely approachable and familiar.
  * It is supported by Sphinx.